afschmidt/plot-misc/README.md

 ## Installation
-At present, this package is undergoing development and no packages exist yet on PyPi.
+At present, this package is undergoing development and no packages exist yet on PyPI.
 Therefore it is recommended that you install in either of the two ways below.

 ### Installation using conda